will-yx/CRISP-CODEX-Processor/README.txt

 - significant uneven illumination after this step may require preprocessing such as rolling circle background subtraction prior to processing

 Release notes:
-v0.6
+v0.7
+-updates for compatibility with 3 slices -automatically determine threads for deconvolution -updated default params in config for increased throughput and EDF output -updated README v0.6
 -recompiled with CUDA 11.2
 -updated DLL loading for Python 3.7+